 For years, Karen dreamed of recording a solo album someday and writing her own songs, but after becoming a wife and mother, Karen thought, “someday” would probably never come.
 Nevertheless, the dream did not fade.
 After an amazing set of circumstances, in the fall 2008, God finally flew the doors open wide and Karen’s debut album “Just One Glimpse” resulted.

 Since her debut release, Karen has shared her life and her song in a variety of settings including:

 - 100 Huntley Street--Canada’s longest running televsion talk show (2009, 2012)

 - GMA Canada’s Covenant Awards Show, Calgary, AB (2009)

 - Inspirational Country Music Week, Nashville, TN (2010, 2011)

 Karen is a certified speaker with Stonecroft Ministries (Christian Women’s Clubs).

-Karen is an active member of Upper Arlington Lutheran Church in Upper Arlington, Ohio where she lives
+Karen is an active member of Karl Road Baptist Church in Columbus, Ohio where she lives

 with her husband, Matt, and their two sons, Tyler and Colson.

 A story on Karen was published in 100 Huntley Street's Compass Magazine, March 2010 Edition.